Kinuthia-Claudia/Python_Pool_Game/README.md

     Python 3.x: Download from python.org

+    Set up a virtual environment

-    Pygame: Install it via pip by running: pip install pygame.
+    Pygame: Install it via pip by running:

+    pip install pygame.

-    Pymunk: Install it via pip by running: pip install pymunk.
+    Pymunk: Install it via pip by running:

+    pip install pymunk.

 Running the Game

     Download the Project: You can download the project files from the repository.
     Navigate to the Project Directory: Open your terminal and change to the directory where the project files are located.
-    Run the Game: Use the following command to start the game: python pool_game.py
+    Run the Game: Use the following command to start the game:

+    python poolgame.py

 How to Play